Azure/AppService/_posts/2021-03-01-deploying-to-network-secured-sites-2.md

   GROUP: your-resource-group-name
   ACCOUNT: name-for-storage-acct  # Does not have to exist, this will be created for you
   CONTAINER: name-for-storage-container
+  EXPIRY_TIME: 10 minutes         # How long the SAS token will valid for

 jobs:
   build: